lucalabs-de/end/README.md

 # Eww Notification Daemon

 There are a few great notification daemons around.
 Unfortunately, they all use their own configuration language.
-If you already use eww for your widgets, wouldn't it be great if you could use it for your notifications as well?
+If you already use eww for your widgets, wouldn't it be great if you could justjust  use it for your notifications as well?

 ## Features

 ## Todo
 - Add configuration file
 - Add different types of notifications that can be chosen via hints (mapping of hints to notification types can be chosen in config file)
-- Add

 ## Getting Started